Dynamic Open Vocabulary Enhanced Safe-landing with Intelligence (DOVESEI): System Design

 \subsubsection{Dynamic Focus}

 The dynamic focus regulates the extent to which the raw heatmap is processed by the Raw Heatmap Post-processing module (\ref{method:rawheatmap}).
-It ``focuses``, i.e. applies a binary mask that covers portions of the input, on the most important areas according to the current system state (\ref{method:statemachine}) and its operation is illustrated in Fig.~\ref{methods:focus}.
+It \say{focuses}, i.e. applies a binary mask that covers portions of the input, on the most important areas according to the current system state (\ref{method:statemachine}) and its operation is illustrated in Fig.~\ref{methods:focus}.
 The dynamic (instantaneous) radius of the mask is define by the equation below:

-where $R_{focus}$ is the dynamic focus radius (the \textbf{R} in Fig.~\ref{methods:focus}), $S$ is the UAV's safe-radius (user-defined parameter for maintaining a minimum clearance from obstacles) projection on the ground multiplied by a factor depending on the current state (6X for Aiming and 2X for Landing), and $\lambda$ is constant (empirically set to 0.1) that controls its decay or increase~speed.
+where $R_{focus}$ is the dynamic focus radius (the \textbf{R} in Fig.~\ref{methods:focus}), $t$ is the current timestamp of at current state, $S$ is the UAV's safe-radius (user-defined parameter for maintaining a minimum clearance from obstacles) projection on the ground multiplied by a factor depending on the current state (6X for Aiming and 2X for Landing), and $\lambda$ is constant (empirically set to 0.1) that controls its decay or increase~speed.